University of Bologna

 Why Choose Bologna for Your MBBS?

-The University of Bologna offers an unparalleled MBBS experience, blending a 900-year legacy with innovative clinical training.
-Globally accredited, it prepares you for leadership in medicine.
-Bologna’s vibrant city, affordable living, and KALINGAEURO’s support create an ideal environment for aspiring physicians.
+Bologna offers an unparalleled MBBS experience, blending a 900-year legacy with innovative clinical training.
+Globally accredited and set in a vibrant, student-centric city, it prepares you for leadership in medicine.